 Composition of coal

-Other constituents of coal are mineral matter (various silicates) and carbonate minerals (siderite, calcite and aragonite).
+Other constituents of coal are mineral matter (several silicates) and carbonate minerals (siderite, calcite and aragonite).
 Pyrite is a mineral with sulfur very common in coals.
 There are small amounts of metals, such as iron, uranium, cadmium and, in very small quantities, gold.

 Methane is a gas found in coal mines and can be the source of dangerous explosions in underground mines.
-In this specific context you will be & rsquo; usually called gray.

 Origin of coal